peter1357908/cosc-60-final-project/Protocol.md

 * Request to join the network - "0x000a"
 * Request for a supernode's supernode list - "0x000b"
-* Request for a supernode's Local-DHT - "0x000c"
+* Request for a supernode's Local-DHT (on all files/one file) - "0x000c"
-* Request for all DHT entries in the network - "0x000d"
+* Request for all DHT entries (on all files / one file): - "0x000d"
 * Request for a file-transfer - "0x000e"

 Typical Request Value: